Inclined Quadrotor Landing using Deep Reinforcement Learning: CONCLUSION AND FUTURE WORK

 We have presented a model-free DRL technique to facilitate autonomous quadrotor landing on an inclined surface.
 We trained a control agent with PPO, using sparse rewards and a learning curriculum.
 This allows the agent to gradually progress toward a more difficult task, i.e., larger inclination angles of the landing platform.
 Moreover, we have shown that the trained policies transfer well to reality, without employing any simulation-to-reality transfer techniques.

 A limitation of this work is the fact that we restricted the landing trajectory to the xz-plane, which may cause some drift in the y-direction.
-A three-dimensional landing policy would increase precision, albeit at the cost of longer and more complex training.
-Furthermore, the reliance on external motion-capture systems makes this work hard to reproduce with onboard sensors only.
+A three-dimensional landing policy could increase precision, albeit at the cost of longer and more complex training.

 An extension to such a setting is the topic of our future work.
+Preliminary simulation results show that training a three-dimensional policy is feasible and converges within a similar time span as the two-dimensional policy.
 Additional future work could focus on larger inclination angles of the landing platform, as long as the onboard attitude controller would allow them.
-In this way, one could try to extend the findings in this paper to perching behavior similar to \cite{Perching2016}.
-The goal inclination can also be added to the quadrotor's state, which would enable landing on unknown platforms, using, for instance, the laser measurement system of \cite{Dougherty2014LaserbasedGO} or an onboard camera system like in \cite{inclined_landing_bebop_2015}.
-Also, a form of the platform contact dynamics in \cite{landing_multirotor} could be implemented in our simulator for a more robust landing and to aid the design of an end-to-end controller, which would eliminate the need for an external stopping signal.
+In this way, one could try to extend the findings in this paper to a perching behavior similar to \cite{Perching2016}.
+The goal inclination can also be added to the quadrotor's state, which would enable landing on unknown platforms, using, for instance, a laser measurement system \cite{Dougherty2014LaserbasedGO} or an onboard camera system \cite{inclined_landing_bebop_2015}.
+Another interesting path for future work is to train a single inclined landing policy that is applicable on multiple quadrotors with comparable onboard control architectures, similar to the work in \cite{Honigdeeprlcrazyflie}.
+Finally, a form of the platform contact dynamics in \cite{landing_multirotor} could be implemented in our simulator for a more robust landing and to aid the design of an end-to-end controller, which would eliminate the need for an external stopping signal.